TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ### Changes
 * Incorrect GUI behavior (risk profiles rules) is fixed (export and import buttons worked incorrect if there were some manipulations with the rules).
 * Dropdown list of takers issue is fixed (allow all checkbox didn't uncheck all takers checkbox).
+* Incorrect behavior of external order type cell is fixed.

 ## Version 2026.02.10.897 (10 February, 2026)
 ### Changes